cloudfoundry-community/kafka-service-broker-boshrelease/README.md

 This probably means that the `dingo-kafka-broker` application running on Cloud Foundry does not have network access to the Redis service instance.

 1. Create security group JSON file, or use the insecure sample `src/everywhere.json`.
-Preferrably now is the time to [learn more about Application Security Groups](https=... \
+Preferrably now is the time to [learn more about Application Security Groups](https://docs.cloudfoundry.org/concepts/asg.html).

 2. Update `public_networks` security group

     ```